fanart-tv/fanartwiki/docs/General/fanart database.md

   The sites we source our information from are constantly updating their own information.
 When they change something in their databases, it doesn’t get propagated to our own site unless we make a new request for that information. _(ie.. refresh our info)_

-  The preferred way to request a refresh is to ask on [Discord](https://discord.gg/r9VufRk "Fanart.tv Discord server){target= blank} in the __#issues__ channel.
+  The preferred way to request a refresh is to ask on [Discord](https://discord.gg/r9VufRk "Fanart.tv Discord server"){target= blank} in the __#issues__ channel.

   You can also use the [Housekeeping](https://forum.fanart.tv/viewforum.php?f=31){target= blank} section of the [forums](https://forum.fanart.tv/index.php){target= blank} if you prefer.

-  __Always__ paste a link to the entry to be refreshed, and state the reason for the refresh so the moderator can confirm the desired changed were made.
+  __Always__ paste a link to the entry to be refreshed, and state the reason for the refresh so the moderator can confirm the desired changes were made.

 ??? warning "Wait 48 hours after making edits on a source site before requesting a refresh."